-During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
-Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Which lender offers the mortgage loans that fits your needs?
-A mortgage broker will guide you to the best fit.
-Your broker will present your mortgage application to a handful of lenders, and works with the chosen lender until closing.
-The borrower pays a commission to the broker when the loan closes.
+During the mortgage loan process, an individual or company who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+Your mortgage broker will stand as facilitator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+A mortgage broker can look at your finances to determine which lender is the best fit for your loan needs.
+From application to closing, your mortgage broker works with you: offering your mortgage application to a number of lenders, and walking you with the chosen lender through to closing.
+At closing, the broker's commission comes from the borrower.

-A mortgage banker will represent you to the bank or other lending institution.
-A mortgage banker can help the borrower through the selection, processing and loan closing.
-Lending institutions compensate their loan officers with a commission or salary.
+A loan officer will represent you to the bank or other lending institution.
+The borrower is helped through the whole process, from loan selection to closing, by the mortgage banker.
+Lending institutions pay their loan officers a commission or salary.

 Looking for a mortgage loan?
 We can help!
 Call us at

 305-967-7200.
 Want to get started?
 Apply Online Now